maths/moodle-qtype_stack/doc/en/Topics/Statistics.md

 # Statistics in STACK

-STACK was originall designed with algebra and calculus in mind, rather than statistics.
+STACK was originally designed with algebra and calculus in mind, rather than statistics.
 To assess statistics, we can use the algebraic tools, and standard support for [proofs/derivation](Proof/index.md).
 However this is not the main concern in statistics education.
 This is intended as a guide to writing statistics questions in STACK.

 ## Assessment approaches